miguelgrinberg/flask-sock/docs/web_servers.rst

 Supported web servers
 ---------------------

-This extensions can be used to create Flask routes that handle WebSocket requests when used with `Werkzeug <https://werkzeug.palletsprojects.com/>`_, `Gunicorn <https://gunicorn.org/>`_, `Eventlet <https://eventlet.net/>`_ or `Gevent <http://www.gevent.org/>`_.
+This extension can be used to create Flask routes that handle WebSocket requests when used with `Werkzeug <https://werkzeug.palletsprojects.com/>`_, `Gunicorn <https://gunicorn.org/>`_, `Eventlet <https://eventlet.net/>`_ or `Gevent <http://www.gevent.org/>`_.
 The following sections describe deployment